Danielmark001/mlda-fraudml/README.md

 # Credit Card Fraud Detection
-A machine learning-powered application that detects fraudulent transactions.
-This repository contains both the backend (Flask) and frontend (React) code for processing transactions, allowing users to upload data for batch processing, and monitoring real-time transaction status using a dashboard.
+A machine learning-powered web application designed for banks to detect credit card fraud in real-time.
+This solution enables banks to process bulk transaction data, monitor real-time fraud activities, and utilize actionable insights to mitigate risks associated with fraudulent transactions.

 ## Features
-- File Upload: Allows users to upload a CSV file containing multiple transactions for batch processing.
+- **File Upload:** Allows users to upload a CSV file containing multiple transactions for batch processing.
-- Real-Time Monitoring: Displays incoming transactions and their fraud status in real-time.
+- **Real-Time Monitoring:** Displays incoming transactions and their fraud status in real-time.
-- Progress Bar: Shows upload progress during file processing.
+- **Progress Bar:** Shows upload progress during file processing.
-- Transaction Filtering: Includes options to filter transactions by amount, risk level, and date.
-- Summary Statistics: Visualizes key metrics like transaction distribution and fraud detection rates.
+- **Filtering:** Use filters to focus on transactions of particular interest, such as those with high risk or exceeding a specific amount, making it easy to drill down into potential fraudulent activity.
+- **Summary Statistics:** Analyze visualized data, including transaction distributions and fraud detection rates, to understand fraud patterns within the bank's transactions.
+- **Feedback Loop:** Fraud analysts can mark transactions that have been incorrectly flagged, providing data for future model improvement and making the system more adaptive to new fraud tactics.

 ## Technologies Used
-- Frontend: React, Axios, HTML, CSS
+- **Frontend:** React, Axios, HTML, CSS
-- Backend: Flask, Flask-CORS, Pandas, Joblib
+- **Backend:** Flask, Flask-CORS, Pandas, Joblib
-- Model: Machine learning model (Decision Trees, MLP Classifier, Ramdom Forest Model, Neural Network, Gradient Boosting) trained for fraud detection using a transaction dataset.
+- **Model:** Machine learning model (Decision Trees, MLP Classifier, Ramdom Forest Model, Neural Network, Gradient Boosting) trained for fraud detection using a transaction dataset.
-- Additional Libraries: Chart.js or Recharts for graphs and visualizations (frontend).
+- **Additional Libraries:** Chart.js or Recharts for graphs and visualizations (frontend).

 ## Getting Started
 ### Prerequisites